ChristopheSim/Barathon/README.md

 The metrics of the code are the followed:
 * the comment density between 30% and 40%.
 * 4the tests covers 40% of the code.
-* the execution of the serch is lower than 30 sec.
+* the execution of the search is lower than 30 sec.

 ## How it works
 ### Use